 But the delays in creating the canal would also somewhat damped its importance.
-Construction was first in 1824, it would not be completed until 1848, when in the same year, the first train would leave Chicago via the Galena & Chicago Union Railroad.
-However, even when trains were king, the canal was a large part of Chicago's transportation network, so much so that it would be abandoned around the turn of the 20th century in favor of the larger and deeper Sanitary & Ship Canal, which flowed along a nearly identical route.
+Construction began on the canal in 1824, but it wouldn't be completed until 1848, when in the same year, the first train would leave Chicago via the Galena & Chicago Union Railroad.
+However, even when trains were king, the canal was a large part of Chicago's transportation network, so much so that its abandonment was not because of the railroads, but in favor of the larger and deeper Sanitary & Ship Canal, which flowed along a nearly identical route.

 |I&M Canal looking east at Lemont, IL.
 November, 2019.
 FRRandP photo.|

 The canal's path was decided upon when the Indian Boundary line in 1816 was established, when representatives of the Potawatomi, Ottawa, and Chippewa tribes signed the agreement, "which defined a corridor to allow European settlers access to Lake Michigan for the construction of a waterway."
 (Wiss, Janney, Elstner Associates)

 |"Niagara" Between Locks 3 and 4, Lockport - Courtesy of Lewis University|

 However, steam railroads were a new and upcoming technology at the time, and people involved with the construction of the canal wondered if it might have made more sense to construct it as a railroad instead.
 While such wisdom did not ultimately win out, the technology did, and the canal was obsolete as soon as railroads were readily constructed in and around the Chicago area.